0xarchana/0xarchana/README.md

 # Hello, <img src="./wave.gif" width="30px"> I am Archana Kumari

  `I'm Archana Kumari.
-I am persuing 3rd year BTech in Information Technology from Guru Ghasidas University.
+I am persuing Final year BTech in Information Technology from Guru Ghasidas University.
 I believe my fast learning abilities, commitment to succeed, and relevant studies make me the perfect fit for Industry roles.
 Well-organized, and able to handle a fast-paced work environment and interact in a courteous, helpful, and professional manner.
 I'm a self-motivated Developer.
 I found my interest in Web Development and started contributing on Github through projects.
 I never give up when it comes to finding a solution to a problem, hence willing to work in a challenging environment.`